 The objective of this consultation was to gather views from stakeholders regarding the findings of ACER’s report on Cross-zonal capacities and the 70% margin available for cross-zonal electricity trade (MACZT) in 2022.
 Based on the findings of the report and the stakeholders’ input gathered, ACER will issue a formal Opinion to the European Commission and European Parliament by the end of 2023.

 This consultation was addressed to all interested stakeholders, including market participants, regulatory authorities, nominated electricity market operators, Member State governments, academics, and grid system operators.

 Based on its findings and stakeholders’ input, ACER will issue a formal opinion with recommendations to the European Commission and European Parliament by Q1 2024.

 - 21 July 2023: ACER publishes its report on cross-border capacity in electricity markets.

 - 21 July to 15 September 2023: ACER runs a public consultation on the report.

 - 6 September 2023: ACER holds a dedicated workshop on the report’s conclusions.

-- End of November 2023: ACER issues a formal opinion with recommendations to policy makers.
+- Q1 2024: ACER issues a formal opinion with recommendations to policy makers.